arkitoure/PGP/0040_council_incentive_emissions.md

 ### Implementation Considerations

 - **Smart Contract:** The emission lock program will be managed through a smart contract, which will automate the locking process, reward distribution, and ensure the integrity and security of the locked tokens.
-- **Transparency:** Details of locked emissions, including the total amount locked and rewards distributed, will be added to this proposal when avaialbe to do so.
+- **Transparency:** Details of locked emissions, including the total amount locked and rewards distributed, will be added to this proposal when available to do so.

 ## Initial Launch: One-Month Lock on Emissions

 To ensure a smooth launch and the completion of essential project-related matters, we will implement a one-month lock on emissions following the initial distribution of PHY.
 This lock period is designed to:

-- **Stabilize the Ecosystem Economy:** Curb immediate exits, allowing the market to stabilize and value to accrue based on project fundamentals rather than initial speculation.
+- **Stabilise the Ecosystem Economy:** Curb immediate exits, allowing the market to stabilise and value to accrue based on project fundamentals rather than initial speculation.
-- **Finalize Project Infrastructure:** Provide the team with the necessary time to finalize any outstanding infrastructure needs, ensuring that all systems are fully operational and secure.
+- **Finalise Project Infrastructure:** Provide the team with the necessary time to finalise any outstanding infrastructure needs, ensuring that all systems are fully operational and secure.
 - **Community Engagement and Feedback:** Allow time for initial community engagement and feedback, enabling adjustments to project direction, utility, and distribution mechanisms based on user input.
 - **Strategic Partnerships:** Finalize discussions and formalize agreements with strategic partners, ensuring that the project ecosystem is robust and supported by key industry players from the start.